Evidlo/prelim/main.typ

       caption: "Storm Time"
   ) <datasets>

-    To meet objective 1, Carruthers defines an "accuracy" requirement on densities retrieved from the datasets, constraining absolute error of every voxel in the retrieval to within ±50% of the ground truth.
-Similarly, a "precision" requirement which is insensitive to bias in the retrieval ensures that enhancements and depletions in dynamic datasets are reflected in the retrievals, to within 20%.
+    To meet science objective 1, Carruthers defines an "accuracy" requirement on densities retrieved from the datasets, constraining absolute error of every voxel in the retrieval to within ±50% of the ground truth.
+Similarly, a "precision" requirement which is insensitive to bias in the retrieval ensures that temporal enhancements and depletions are measurable to within 20% of their actual value in the dynamic datasets.
 These requirements also specify a minimum spatial reporting resolution of the retrievals, and either a 6 hour temporal resolution for quiet conditions or 1 hour for storm conditions.
-    Requirements are specified for a single spatiotemporal voxel $t,p$ are limited to voxels where densities exceed 25 atoms/cm³ to avoid problems of ill-posedness during inversion.
+    Requirements are specified for a single arbitrary spatiotemporal voxel $t,p$ and are limited to regions where densities exceed 25 atoms/cm³ to avoid problems of ill-posedness during inversion.
     #rt([The proposal does not specifically define a constraint on the confidence of the above requirements, but this will be considered in the next section.])

     Precise definitions of requirements defined in the proposal are given in @requirements that ensure the reconstructed density distribution $bold(hat(x))$ is representative of ground truth distribution $bold(x)$ and that exospheric response to storms is detectable.